-However, other external factors have contributed to the linguistic make-up of Cuba today.
+Many factors have contributed to the linguistic make-up of Cuba today.
 During colonization, the Spanish imported a great number of African slaves, who spoke a variety of dialects.
-This has, inevitably affected Cuban Spanish and enriched the variety of languages in Cuba.
+This inevitably affected Cuban Spanish and enriched the language diversity in Cuba.

-Cuban Spanish differs somewhat from Castilian Spanish, especially in the way in which it is pronounced, mainly due to heavy migration from the Canary Islands; and also heavy influences from West Africa and France.
-The revolution, of course, has had an impact on the vocabulary associated with Spanish in Cuba, for instance, the use of ‘compañero/a’ instead of ‘señor/a’ when addressing strangers.
+Cuban Spanish differs somewhat from Castilian Spanish, especially in the way in which it is pronounced.
+This is due mainly to heavy migration from the Canary Islands and strong influences from West Africa and France.
+The revolution, of course, has also had an impact on the vocabulary associated with Spanish in Cuba, for instance, the use of "compañero/a" instead of "señor/a" when addressing strangers.

-However, informalities such as addressing a stranger with ‘mi corazón’, ‘cariño’ or ‘mi vida’ are also very common.
-As well as Spanish, the influence of English in Cuba is gradually increasing, especially amongst newer generations, with American English infiltrating into the local language used.
+However, informalities such as addressing a stranger with "mi corazón", "cariño" or "mi vida" are also very common.
+Along with Spanish, the English language is playing an increasing role in Cuba's linguistic makeup, especially among newer generations, with American English infiltrating the local language.
 In addition, a significant number of Afro-Cubans speak Haitian Creole, which is, in fact, the second most widely spoke language in Cuba.

-Indigenous languages in Cuba have still managed to survive in some aspects of Cuban Spanish - with words and place names maintaining some of the Amerindian tradition.
+Indigenous languages in Cuba have managed to survive in some aspects of Cuban Spanish, with words and place names maintaining some of the Amerindian tradition.